 Before we discuss specific static site generators, it’s worth mentioning that all of these tools are self-hosted.
 To use them, you’ll need to find a hosting provider that can either set them up for you or give you access to the command line.

-With that in mind, let’s go over some of our top picks for static site generators in 2022.
+With that in mind, let’s go over some of our top picks for static site generators.

 At its core, Jekyll is a blogging-friendly generator.
 This static software supports Markdown, ships with a comprehensive taxonomy system, and supports the Liquid templating language.